 It is quite remarkable to think that Atkins amassed more than 50 British titles.
 But as remarkable as that is, undoubtedly his greatest achievement was his victory in the 2011 World Masters Marathon Championship (Over 40's Category) in Dijon, France, finally pulling on a rainbow jersey and getting his own world gold medal.
 In 2012 he just missed out on retaining his title by finishing second in Germany.

 2011 - ATKINS BECOMES WORLD MASTERS MARATHON (AK40) CHAMPION

-Sutton Atkins is not only a British Skating Legend but an enigma with the sport.
+Sutton Atkins is not only a British skating legend but an enigma with the sport.
 He has competed (on and off) for more than 25 years, managing to produce some quite remarkable results along the way.
 Controversy has followed him at every turn of a wheel but it is also what makes him who he is.
 People will tell you that the most successful sportsmen or sportswomen are egotistical, selfish and arrogant and one could argue that Atkins has been all of these at one point or other in his career.
 But don't take that as criticism.
 As well as all those traits he had a single mindedness and dogged determination that saw him rise very quickly to being the number one skater in the country, and then hold that position year after year until he was stopped dead in his tracks.
 On his return some 5 years later he again showed everybody what it takes to be the best of those around him.
 25 years on and whilst Fry and Atkins will never be the best of buddies, there is a mutual respect for each others achievements.
-On the outside Atkins has mellowed, or matured may be a better way of putting it, maybe he even some regrets.
+On the outside Atkins has mellowed, or matured may be a better way of putting it, maybe he even has some regrets.
 But deep down inside that 2 metre frame of his still burns that innate desire to be seen as the best British skater in modern times.
 And for some he always will be just that.